 Once you’ve determined what you want to learn, how you want to learn it and have a good understanding of your state/district’s requirements, then it’s time to make the pitch to your administrator.
 If you walk in armed with all of this information, your administrator will see you as the empowered and committed professional that you are.

-You deserve the best teacher professional development possible.
+You deserve the best teacher growth and professional development possible.
 And what that looks like for you may not be what it looks like for the teacher across the hall.
 It’s time to take your learning into your own hands and enjoy your PD experience.
 I hope to see you in one of our opportunities this year!